Brown Trout Redd Counts

 It is often easier to see the fish through the water when the sun is shining in mid-afternoon and when there is little to no wind, so there are very few ripples on the water’s surface.
 In addition, using polarized sunglasses can greatly improve the ability to distinguish the fish from the river bottom.

-2022 Spawning Education
+2023 Spawning Education

 Calgary River Valleys staff held 2 educational sessions on the Peace Bridge to engage with members of the public and talk to them about the life cycle of Brown Trout in our rivers.
-These were held on October 16 and 29, 2022.
+These were held on October 9 and 15, 2023.

-In the upper left it shows some of the educational materials we had on display, as well as our staffer speaking to members of the public.
-In the upper right, from October 29, 2022 you can clearly see the lighter areas of river gravels that indicate these are new Brown Trout redds, with other trout waiting to spawn in the same area.
+Here are some pictures from the Brown Trout spawning education sessions CRV conducted in October.
+You can clearly see the lighter areas of river gravels that indicate these are new Brown Trout redds, with other trout waiting to spawn in the same area (the dark shapes).